cspence001/employee_query_sql/README.md

 department name, hiring date.
 <h4>EmployeesDBD.sql</h4> contains the SQL file created from the quickdatabase diagram.
 <h4>QuickDBD-Employees DBD.png</h4> Reference image of database diagram.
-<h4>SQL_engine.ipynb</h4> is the jupyter notebook file of a bonus analysis reviewing common salary
+<h4>SQL_engine.ipynb</h4> jupyter notebook file of a bonus analysis reviewing common salary
 ranges visualized within a histogram, as well as average salary for each employment title charted in a bar plot.